How to Find Merged Cells in Excel

 Unmerging cells in Excel that have previously been merged can help you avoid some of the issues associated with merged cells, such as sorting and filtering difficulties, formula errors, and data entry.

-• Select the Merged Cell: Click on the all the cells you want to unmerge.
-If you unmerge multiple merged cells, you can select them all by clicking and dragging your cursor across them.
+1. Select the Merged Cell: Click on the all the cells you want to unmerge.
+If you want to unmerge multiple merged cells, you can select them all.

-• Go to the Home Tab: Look at the ribbon at the top of Excel and click the “Home” tab to view the Home toolbar.
+2. Go to the Home Tab: At the top of Excel Ribbon click the “Home” tab to open it.
+Bu default, when you open Excel, Home Tab is already open.

-• Find the Merge & Center Button: In the “Alignment” group on the Home tab, you will find the “Merge & Center” button.
-This button is used both for merging and unmerging cells.
+3. Find the Merge & Center Button: In the “Alignment” group on the Home tab, you will find the “Merge & Center” button.

-• Click on the “Merge & Center” Dropdown: Click on the small dropdown arrow next to the “Merge & Center” button to reveal more options.
+4. Click on the “Merge & Center” Dropdown: Click on the dropdown arrow next to the “Merge & Center” button for more options.